 Isn’t it the best?!

-The nine female artists include Victoria Kimani, Vanessa Mdee, Arielle T, Gabriela, Omotola, Judith Sephuma, Waje, Selmor Mtukudzi, Yemi Alade and, in her debut performance, Blessing.
+The nine female vocalists are Victoria Kimani, Vanessa Mdee, Arielle T, Gabriela, Judith Sephuma, Waje, Selmor Mtukudzi, Yemi Alade and, in her debut performance, Blessing.
+Nigerian actress Omotola stars alongside them in the video.

 They’ve come together to share one message: empower girls and women in the poorest countries, so they can lift their own communities out of poverty.

-The campaign and song emphasize why women and girls are important to the fight to end extreme poverty.
+The campaign and song emphasise why women and girls are important to the fight to end extreme poverty.

 The song includes artists from 7 countries, each artist contributing in the writing of the verses.
 The lyrics of “Strong Girl” call out the importance of standing with girls and women everywhere.
 All over the world, girls and women are showing their strength and achieving extraordinary things, despite the barriers they face.
 It’s time to stand with girls and women, because together we’re stronger.